 It’s hard to deny it: Austin is an awesome place to call Home, Sweet Home. 🏠

-But for tech executives, is it the smartest move to buy a House, Sweet House?
+But for tech professionals, is it the smartest move to buy a House, Sweet House?

 Maybe you’ve just come from selling a house in Cali.
 It only makes sense to use that money to buy a new house in Austin, right?
 After all, costs seem low in comparison.
 The Austin housing market is booming.
 Real estate here is looking mighty nice right now.

 I’m here to advise you to slow your roll.
-For many people—tech execs in particular—renting may be the way to go.
+For many people—tech professionals in particular—renting may be the way to go.